-The Associate Director will screen all submitted proposals to determine whether the proposals meet the program's goals.
+The Associate Director will screen all submitted proposals to determine whether the proposals meet the program's goals, including relevance to policy changes and public health crises.
 Faculty whose proposals are deemed to be outside the scope of the Center's mission will be removed from further consideration and the investigators will be notified.
 Proposals that pass this initial screening will undergo formal review by the Center's Executive Committee.
 After reviewing the proposals, the Committee will rank them and forward their recommendation for funding to the Director.
 The Director will make final funding decisions, based on availability of funds.
 The following prioritized criteria will be used in evaluating the proposals:

-- 1) The overall quality of the proposed research; - 2) The potential of the proposed research to be expanded into an externally funded (e.g. NIH R01, R21, or R03) grant application, with priority given to plans to seek funding from the NICHD Population Dynamics Branch or related NIH divisions funding population research; - 3) A proposal has received a favorable review from the funding agency and needs additional resources for resubmission (please include Summary Statement with reviewer comments); - 4) Proposed research that crosses disciplines and solidifies ties between departments or other institutions, especially in the Washington, DC area; - 5) Proposed research for which other sources of funds are not available; - 6) Proposed research by applicants who are junior faculty or NIH "new investigators"; - 7) Investigators who have not been previously funded under this program (not a requirement). - 8) Using the Maryland Federal Research Data Center
+- 1) The overall quality of the proposed research and fit with the NICHD Population Dynamics Branch mission; - 2) The potential of the proposed research to be expanded into an externally funded (e.g. NIH R01, R21, or R03) grant application, with priority given to the NICHD Population Dynamics Branch; - 3) A proposal has received a favorable review from the funding agency and needs additional resources for resubmission (please include Summary Statement with reviewer comments); - 4) Proposed research that crosses disciplines and solidifies ties between departments or other institutions, especially in the Washington, DC area; - 5) Proposed research for which other sources of funds are not available; - 6) Proposed research by applicants who are junior faculty or NIH "new investigators"; - 7) Investigators who have not been previously funded under this program (not a requirement). - 8) Proposed research using the Maryland Federal Research Data Center